 - 2 eggs

-- 1 cup milk
+- 1 c milk

-- 2 tablespoons grated parmesan cheese
+- 2 TB grated parmesan cheese

-- ½ cup plain breadcrumbs
+- 1/2 c plain breadcrumbs

-- 1 teaspoon garlic powder
+- 1 tsp garlic powder

-- 1 teaspoon onion powder
+- 1 tsp onion powder

-- 1 teaspoon kosher salt
+- 1 tsp kosher salt

-- ½ teaspoon black pepper
+- 1/2 tsp black pepper

-- Preheat oven to 450 degrees F. Line 2 rimmed baking sheets (baking pans will work if you don't have rimmed cookie sheets) with foil and set aside.
+Preheat oven to 450 degrees F. Line 2 rimmed baking sheets (baking pans will work if you don't have rimmed cookie sheets) with foil and set aside.

-- Place all ingredients into a large bowl and gently mix together with your hands, careful not to overmix.
+Place all ingredients into a large bowl and gently mix together with your hands, careful not to overmix.
 Just squish it all together a few times to combine.

-- Using a cookie scoop or your hands, divide meat mixture into desired size meatballs.
+Using a cookie scoop or your hands, divide meat mixture into desired size meatballs.
 As long as they are uniform, they can be as large or small as you like.